 It’s a little ironic, but hardly unbelievable, that a song so central to Prince’s mystique was written by someone else; after all, as anyone who’s heard his latter-day covers of modern rock hits like Radiohead’s “Creep” and the Foo Fighters’ “Best of You” can attest, Prince could be as astonishing an interpreter of other artists’ work as his own.
 And, while André’s demo hasn’t seen the light of day, we do have some idea of what the song sounds like without Prince’s touch: the cover version by Meli’sa Morgan, which topped the Billboard R&B charts in 1986.
 Like the original, Morgan’s version is tailor-made for the “Quiet Storm” R&B radio format, which by 1986 had become much more codified than it was in 1981: all tinkly keyboards, soft-muted guitar plucking, and cavernous processed drums.
 It’s a fine interpretation, and it has its supporters; but it lacks the frisson, the electric sexual charge, that Prince brought to his version.

-In purely Machiavellian terms, Prince made the right decision by wresting “Do Me, Baby” from its creator; he’d make plenty of variations on that same decision in the future, all more or less artistically justifiable.
-What’s harder to defend, however, is his decision to claim full credit for the song: not sharing the credit, like he did with Carole Davis for “Slow Love,” or giving credit for the arrangement, like he did with David Z for “Kiss,” or even paying André under the table, like he did with Morris Day for “Partyup.”
+In purely Machiavellian terms, Prince made the right decision by wresting “Do Me, Baby” from its creator; he’d make plenty of variations on that same decision in the future, all more or less artistically (if not ethically) justifiable.
+What’s harder to defend is his decision to claim full credit for the song: not sharing the songwriting credit, like he did with Carole Davis for “Slow Love”; or giving credit for the arrangement, like he did with David Z for “Kiss“; or even paying André under the table, like he did with Morris Day for “Partyup.”
 There is, as always, the excuse that he felt pressured to hoard the authorship for his songs, having expended so much energy promoting himself as a one-man music machine.
 But that doesn’t explain why he made no effort to compensate André for his work behind the scenes–even, presumably, pocketing the publishing royalties from Morgan’s aforementioned cover version.
 This, combined with the story of André’s erased demos, suggests that Prince’s motivations were more spiteful than merely pragmatic.

 Folks, this is the last d / m / s / r post of 2017.
 I want to thank everyone who’s read, listened to, or otherwise enjoyed my work this year; it’s been amazing.
 I hope you all have a great holiday season, and I’ll see you in the new year!